-While the legislated El Camino Real de Tierra Adentro National Historic Trail extends 404 miles in Texas and New Mexico, the historic trail extended all the way to Mexico City.
+El Camino Real de Tierra Adentro National Historic Trail extends 404 miles from El Paso, Texas to Santa Fe, New Mexico, while the historic trail extended all the way to Mexico City.
 There are museums, historic sites, churches, and original trail segments located all along the length of the trail into Mexico.

 A journey along El Camino Real de Tierra Adentro National Historic Trail through New Mexico, Texas, and the highlands of Mexico presents travelers with an exciting opportunity to explore over 300 years of multinational heritage and culture.
 Highlighted in the National Park Service's new El Camino Real de Tierra Adentro National Historic Trail - Discover Our Shared Heritage Travel Itinerary, this Spanish Colonial "royal road of the interior" is a symbol of the shared cultural heritage that exists between Spain, Mexico, and the American Southwest.
 Loaded with information, images, maps, and essays, this itinerary explores the three centuries of cultural interactions along this route and features 17 historic sites listed in the National Register of Historic Places that tell its stories.

 Directions & Transportation - Getting to El Camino Real de Tierra Adentro National Historic Trail by plane and car

 Maps - Offering a variety of trail maps

 Places To Go - An interactive map with trail sites and a list of sites by state